This is an abbreviated copy of the Parent Childcare Policy Handbook. A complete copy is available at interview and provided with enrollment packets.

 Children are building their immune systems and tend to get sick more often than adults.
 I will accept children with runny noses or minor ailments, that are not contagious and that do not meet the criteria below, for a maximum of 2 days so long as the child is feeling well enough to participate in regular activities and does not require more care than I can provide in a group care setting.
 Regulations do not allow me to care for a child who should be excluded for contagious illness.
-Children with the following conditions will not be allowed into the child care home:
+Children with the following conditions will need to stay home until they are well:

-* Diarrhea - must be symptom free for 24 hours
+* Diarrhea - Do not bring the child!
+Child must be symptom free for 24 hours before returning to care.

-* Vomiting - must be symptom free for 24 hours
+* Vomiting - Do not bring the child!
+Child must be symptom free for 24 hours before returning to care.

 * Ear infection / sinus infection - must be on medication at least 24 hours